Hi, and welcome to SlowMama. I’m Zoe Saint-Paul. That’s Zoe, as in, rhymes with Joey. It’s the Greek word for life.

 And just in case that’s not enough, here’s a bit more info about me:

 I moved to the United States from Toronto in my mid-20s for graduate school and after making my way around the country, I’m still here.
 I have two bachelor’s degrees — one in public relations, the other in psychology.
 My master’s degree is in counseling and I studied theology at the graduate level.
-Seven years ago I became a certified life coach through the Coaches Training Institute.
-I coach clients — mostly by phone — in my private practice.
+I became a certified life coach through the Coaches Training Institute eight years ago and coach clients — mostly by phone — in my private practice.

 My professional background includes non-profit development and consulting, fundraising, public relations, event planning, project management, radio production, and stage acting — in addition to freelance writing.
 I’ve been published in places like Real Simple, Baltimore Eats, Urbanite, Catholic Digest, Godspy, On Purpose Woman, and TruthAtlas; as well as featured or quoted in The Washington Post, Village Voice, The Washington Times, Baltimore Magazine, Catholic News Service, SheKnows.com, and YourTango.com.